litecart/litecart/STANDARD.md

 A valid example:

-	<?php
-	  echo "Hello World!";
+	<?php echo "Hello World!"; ?>
-	?>

 Variable Scope
 --------------

-Do not ever use registered globals as we use superglobals instead.
+Do not ever use register_globals as we use superglobals instead.

 	$_GET['variable']
 	$_POST['variable']